warp-ds/docs/docs/components/select/elements.md

 html`<w-select label="Berries" auto-focus @change=${e => handleChange(e)}>`
 ```

+The selected dropdown value is available on the `detail` field of the event (event.detail).

 To use the event in other frameworks, such as Svelte, an event handler must be added manually:
 ```js
 selectElement.addEventListener('change', e => handleChange(e))